bisolafolorunso/bisolafolorunso/README.md

 I am Folorunso Bisola.
 I write HTML, CSS and Javascript.

- you can reach me on Twiterr @iambisolaa_
+ you can reach me on Twitter @iambisolaa_

  Looking forward to meeting you.